 Only a few know that without an intermediary who has the necessary licenses and permits, it is impossible to conclude any transactions on the exchange.

 This intermediary or a so called licensed broker supplies traders with signals from the exchange, and also receives orders from their clients to execute transactions.
 The speed of order execution, the range of assets available for transactions, the relevance of the supplied signals may vary.

-Even if you have the will and capital to invest in currency speculation or buying stocks, you cannot do this without using an intermediary – a bank or broker who will hold your money and do your orders.
+Even if you have the will and capital to invest and do stock speculation or even buy stocks, you cannot do this without using an intermediary – a bank or broker who will hold your money and do your orders.
 Therefore, it is worth choosing it very carefully, taking into account a set of factors.

 2. How brokers differ from each other